RedHatQE/ouia/README.md

 * A root level HTML element with a `data-ouia-component-type` attribute describing a unique name identifying **ALL** HTML components that can be controlled with the same code or interactions.
-  * e.g. A page that has a special dropdown, could choose to name that dropdown as `CustomDropdown`.
+  * e.g. A page that has a special dropdown could choose to name that dropdown as `CustomDropdown`.
     All instances of this `CustomDropdown` component **MUST** be expected to be able to be controlled via the same automation.
-* An id attribute called `data-ouia-component-id` which is **OPTIONAL** if there will only be one instance of the component on the page at once.
-Any `id` on the page **MUST** be unique even if it is used by different component.
+* An id attribute called `data-ouia-component-id`, which is **OPTIONAL** if there will only be one instance of the component on the page at once.
+Any `id` on the page **MUST** be unique, even if it is used by different component.
-  * e.g. A vertical navigation can be expected to only be instantiated once on a page, as such it does not need any other identifying factors.
-Another component type, like a button, would be created multiple times on a page and requires some kind of value as a unique identifying id.
+  * e.g. A vertical navigation can be expected to only be instantiated once on a page.
+As such it does not need any other identifying factors.
+Another component type, like a button, would be created multiple times on a page and requires some kind of unique identifying id.
-* An attribute called `data-ouia-safe` which is `True` only when the component is in a static state, i.e. no animations are occurring.
+* An attribute called `data-ouia-safe`, which is `True` only when the component is in a static state, i.e. no animations are occurring.
 At all other times, this value **MUST** be `False`.

 ### `OUIA:Page`